 As mentioned earlier, the Executive Costco Membership provides 2% cash back on most items purchased at Costco stores.
 Simple math tells us that if you purchase $5,500 annually, you’ll be receiving cash back of $110, thus, offsetting the cost paid for the membership fees.
 For smaller families, this may not be a good route if you can’t reach the break even point of $5,500.
-However, I was able to take advantage of this because of the having two households.

 2. Savings at Costco Pays For The Membership